samathaluca/cloud9-ticketsales/README.md

 * 6 different Ticket buying opportunities
     - buy tickets next to the tour dates of the band so that people can go straight from the website and not look it up separately
     - Full tour details and option to buy tickets are offered on the band's own website.
-    - for the venues rather than independent ticket buying sites, I have ensured the link goes directly to the relevant page so that the user does not get frustrated or distracted trying to navigate the site.
+    - for the option to buy directly from the venues, I have ensured the link goes directly to the relevant page so that the user does not get frustrated or distracted trying to navigate the site.
 Therefore minimising the efforts and number of clicks to then purchase a ticket.
+    - To buy from major ticket purchasing sites I have given a choice of sites known well in each of the countries the band is touring in (Canada,USA and UK)
 The ticket buying links are standard blue.
 This was not changed because it matches the red, blue and white flag and tour themes plus the who's own  bullseye logo.

 #### Gallery
 Gallery allows users to view photos of the band members and their characters.
-There is a collage of old and new photos.
+There is a wallpaper style collage of old and new photos.
 Monochrome and colour pictures have been blended for interesting contrast.
 -The background image of the crowd at woodstock attempts to convey the influence and popularity of the band in the sixties.
 Woodstock was a historic music event which rippled through the world, possibly giving rise to the popularity of festivals today.